manishc1/Security_Word_Similarity_Model/README.md

 Security_Word_Similarity_Model
 ==============================

-This project create a model to identify similar security words
+This project creates a model to identify similar security words

+Thanks to Lushan Han, for his contribution on which this is extended.